justine-human/android-debug-shell/README.md

-android-ssl-bypass
+android-debug-shell
 ==================

-This is an Android debugging tool that can be used for bypassing SSL, even when certificate pinning is implemented, as well as other debugging tasks.
+This is an Android debugging tool that can be used for many debugging tasks.
 The tool runs as an interactive console.

 The tool is based on a scriptable JDWP debugger using the JDI APIs (http://docs.oracle.com/javase/1.5.0/docs/guide/jpda/jdi/).
 The architecture of the tool is plugin based in order to be able to load debugging code at runtime.
 Plugins can